25 Making decisions

-So far, you have learnt to ask a RQ, design a study, and describe and summarise the data.
+So far, you have learnt to ask a RQ, design a study, describe and summarise the data, and form confidence intervals.
 In this chapter, you will learn how decisions are made in science, so you can answer RQs.
 You will learn to:

 • state the two broad reasons to explain the difference between statistics and parameters.